Save to List My Reading List

 11.07 Donor Records

 This section of the bylaws deals with safeguards and means to put in practice a working whistle blower policy to ensure transparency, productivity, and IRS compliance.
-Following the nonprofit bylaws template, here you make it the duty of your officers or employees to report violations of these bylaws and to bring forward potentially harmful dealings of other members, officers or employees who may harm or jeopardize your tax exempt status.
-Please don’t change anything here, include it as it is, it’s for your own benefit.
+Following the nonprofit bylaws template, here you make it the duty of your officers or employees to report violations of these bylaws, and to bring forward potentially harmful dealings of other members, officers, or employees who may harm or jeopardize your tax-exempt status.
+Don't change anything here, include it as is, it's for your own good.

 12.01 Purpose